methodistsmab/G_CELLIQ_IMAGE_PROCESSING_TOOL/README.md

 to the exploration of shape space in Kc cells, as well as those that regulate the topology of shape space itself.
-Finally we isolated a conserved gene network that regulates contractility and protrusion in Drosophila as
+Finally we isolated a conserved gene network that regulates contractility and protrusion in Drosophila as well as mouse and human melanoma cells.
+This demonstrates that the analysis of morphological complexity provides new insights into the signalling networks regulating cell shape. well as mouse and human melanoma cells.
+This demonstrates that the analysis of morphological complexity provides new insights into the signalling networks regulating cell shape.

 ## Please cite the following paper when you use the tool in your paper.